 Final Thoughts: The Trip Of A Lifetime On Your Own Mexico Road Trip

-If you are interested in driving into Mexico from the USA, or simply renting a car here in Mexico, we encourage you to jump straight in and just do it!
-It was the trip of a lifetime for us and we are sure it will be for you, too.
+If you are interested in driving to Mexico from the USA or simply renting a car here in Mexico, we encourage you to jump straight in and just do it!
+It was the trip of a lifetime for us, and we are sure it will be for you, too.

-If you have specific questions about your future Mexico road trip, please write a comment below or send us an email on our Contact Page.
-We’ll do our best to get back to you with answers to all your questions.
+If you have specific questions about your future Mexico road trip, please write a comment below.
+Weโll do our best to get back to you with answers to all your questions.